 Tokyo is one of Japan’s 47 prefectures, comparable to a nation state or county, though is notable as being the only ‘metropolitan prefecture’ in the world.
 The Greater Tokyo Area is also the most populous metropolitan area on the planet.
 Tokyo contains the seat of the Emperor of Japan and houses the Japanese government.
 It is located in the Kantō region on the southeastern side of the main island Honshu.
 It was once known as Edo and has been the central location of the Japanese government since 1603 when Shogun Tokugawa leyasu made the city his headquarters.

-Some of the top visitor attractions are as follows:
+Some of the top visitor attractions in Tokyo are as follows:

 - Shibuya Crossing